decentraland/snapshots-fetcher/README.md

 `transferRateGracePeriodInMs` alongside it if your peers are slow to get going. **Setting it to `0` disables the check**, restoring the pre-`3.0.0` behaviour where an arbitrarily slow transfer continued as long as it kept sending something.

+`maxDownloadedFileSizeInBytes` is applied on both sides of a gzip boundary: to the decompressed bytes, which is the gzip-bomb bound, and to the compressed response as well.
+The second one matters because a peer can stream valid gzip indefinitely while producing no decompressed output at all — concatenated empty gzip members are legal — so a bound only on the decompressed side never gets a byte to measure.
+For real content the compressed bound never binds: gzip exceeds its input only for incompressible data, and then by about 0.03%.

 `createSynchronizer` validates these up front, so a bad value is rejected at construction rather than surfacing as a puzzling failure on one download later.
 Every field must be an integer; the two rate